 Now that the Super NES Classic is available to preorder, here is a comprehensive list of all the places you can preorder your system.
 Many of these places are sold out for the moment (or haven't even started) but should be doing another round of pre-orders soon.
 Make sure you sign up for their email notifications if you haven't already to be certain that you know exactly when the next group opens up, in addition to continuously checking the links below:

 More outlets will likely come forward with the product as time goes on, but for now, these are your best bets.

-While you wait until August for preorders to start, it's important to make sure that you're signed up to get notified immediately with updates and information about the Super NES Classic preorder.
+While you get ready to preorder, it's important to make sure that you're signed up to get notified immediately with updates and information about whether or not it has been sold out and when the next round of preorders is going to be.
 There are a few ways that you can do this, but you might want to try every one of them if you're really keen on making sure you get the Super NES Classic.

 Forums are also a good way to keep up with all the latest news on the Super NES Classic.
 Clicking the "new" tab on the unofficial Nintendo subreddit is a good way to get information from multiple different sources.
 Likely, when news on this system breaks, it will be all over that subreddit.
 The NeoGAF SNES Classic Pre-order Discussion Thread is also a good place to go for updates and information in general about the upcoming game system.

 You can try making a Google Alert as well, which is a pretty simple way to get notified when SNES Classic information gets posted.
 Head to the Google Alerts website and enter "Super NES Classic" and "SNES Classic" in the "Create an Alert" bar.

 The best way to know when the next round of pre-orders start is to sign up for pre order notifications.
 Here are some links that you can follow to sign up for updates on the SNES Classic: